Poppin (KSI song)

-"Poppin" is a song by British YouTuber and recording artist KSI featuring American rappers Lil Pump and Smokepurpp.
-Produced by Diego Ave, Go Grizzly, Mally Mall and OG Tint, it was released for digital download and streaming by RBC Records and BMG on 27 March 2020 as the third single from KSI's debut studio album, Dissimulation (2020).
-"Poppin" is a hyperactive hip hop track with elements of trap and mumble rap, with a bouncy and bass-heavy production.
+"Poppin" is a song by British YouTuber and rapper KSI featuring American rappers Lil Pump and Smokepurpp.
+Produced by Diego Ave, Go Grizzly, Mally Mall, and OG Tint, it was released for digital download and streaming by RBC Records and BMG on 27 March 2020 as the third single from KSI's debut studio album, Dissimulation (2020).
+"Poppin" is a hyperactive hip hop & trap with mumble rap elements, with a bouncy and bass-heavy production.
 The song's lyrics centre around flexing, mostly money and expensive jewellery.
 KSI admitted that "it's not a super serious song" and the aim was to "just have some fun with it".

 "Poppin" received positive reviews from music critics, with many praising its bounciness and fast-paced flow.
 The song debuted at number 43 on the UK Singles Chart and it additionally entered the music charts of Ireland and New Zealand.
 The music video was released on 3 April 2020.
 The video places the three rappers in a crowded underground club setting, filled with dancing.
 KSI hosted a competition called the "Poppin Challenge" that gave fans the chance to appear on a remix of the song on the deluxe edition of the album.